nberktumer/ha-bambulab-spaghetti-detection/README.md

 - **Pause/Cancel Print on Failure Detection:** Take proactive measures by automatically pausing or canceling print jobs upon the detection of spaghetti-related failures, preventing wasted material and time.

-## Contribution

-Excited to contribute to **ha-bambulab-p1-spaghetti-detection**?
-Fantastic!
-Here's what you need to know:

-- Please make contributions to the `develop` branch, as the `main` branch is reserved for stable, released code.
-- Clearly name your commits and provide contextual information about the changes you've made.

 ## Prerequisites

 Ensure the following prerequisites are met before installing the Spaghetti Detection Integration: